TBartl/space-station-13-idle/README.md

 npm install
 ```

+Again, if it appears frozen, let it run.
+It can take from just a minute to tens of minutes, depending on your system.

 To launch a hot-reloading copy of your repo, type the following: (You will also only need to run this command on subsequent launches of the live edit page.)

 ```